-Meditation was originally conceived over 2,500 years ago by Siddhārtha Gautama so that people could personally experience what science now tells us.
+Over 2,500 years ago, Siddhārtha Gautama saw meditation as a way that people could personally experience what science now tells us.
 The practice is intended as a way to observe the intangible nature of the ego in order to alleviate the suffering that comes from taking your “self” too seriously.

 The regular practice of meditation allows you to watch your thoughts come and go, and to see firsthand that they merely happen and then dissipate.
 Moreover, you come to realize that your memories, inner monologues, and dreams of the future are simply the contents of your mind – they are not you.

 At that point, things get really interesting from an introspection standpoint.
 Who exactly is the “watcher” that is observing the contents of this mind?
 Where do “you” stop and “the world out there” begin?

 You’re engaging in an intellectual exercise, but the conclusion you eventually come to is fairly mind blowing.
 Even better, the benefits of this realization are very real.